toychicken/toylibrary/README.md

 It's sort of an application framework, rather than a library.
 It uses a simple pub/sub approach for messaging, that I hope can synchronise across front and backend (though am focussing on front-end to start with)
+It's aimed at large scale e-commerce sites with legacy CMS systems, where codebases are often spread across many departments.
+It uses HTML5 main currency, rather than try and coerce these systems into giving up Mustache templates or JSON, where they're not designed to do so.

 ##Why?